 }

-API parameters solve the syntax problem.
-But they do not solve the content problem.
-And they lock you into one provider.
+API parameters fix the syntax problem.
+But they do not fix the content problem.
+And they tie you to one provider.

-For production systems, combine API-level enforcement with sinc-LLM prompt structure:
+For production systems, use API-level enforcement together with the sinc-LLM prompt structure:

 | Problem | Solution |